 CONTRACTOR shall conduct one (or more, if appropriate) pre-construction / partnering conference(s) prior to any construction activity to discuss environmental and permitting issues, which conference shall include all subcontractors, and, to the extent feasible, representatives from the U.S. Army Corps of Engineers, the S.C.
-Department of Environmental Services Water Quality Division, the FHWA, CONTRACTOR, and SCDOT.
+Department of Health and Environmental Control Department of Environmental Services Water Quality Division, the FHWA, CONTRACTOR, and SCDOT.